osandum/atomic-site/source/docs/gettingstarted.md

         controller-manager
         scheduler

-**Note:** If you've been following this documentation starting from CentOs, it is important want you to know, that current versions of CentOS Atomic have the kubernetes-master pkg removed from the image, to be run from containers.
+**Note:** If you've been following this documentation starting from CentOs, it is important for you to know, that current versions of CentOS Atomic have the kubernetes-master pkg removed from the image, to be run from containers.
 There's info on that here: [instructions on the CentOS wiki](https://wiki.centos.org/SpecialInterestGroup/Atomic/ContainerizedMaster).

 #### Common service configurations
 We'll be setting up the etcd store that Kubernetes will use.
 We're using a single local etcd service, so we'll point that at the master on the standard port.
 We'll also set up how the services find the apiserver.

     [fedora@atomic-master ~]$ sudo vi /etc/kubernetes/config
     # Comma separated list of nodes in the etcd cluster
-    KUBE_ETCD_SERVERS="--etcd_servers=http://192.168.122.10:2379"
+    KUBE_ETCD_SERVERS="--etcd-servers=http://192.168.122.10:2379"

     # How the controller-manager, scheduler, and proxy find the kube-apiserver
     KUBE_MASTER="--master=http://192.168.122.10:443"